ray-project/ray/doc/source/serve/http-servehandle.rst

     ray.get(handle.remote("hi")) # Defaults to calling the __call__ method.
     ray.get(handle.method1.remote("hi")) # Call a different method.

-If you want to use the same Deployment to serve both HTTP and ServeHandle traffic, the recommended best practice is to define an internal method that the HTTP handling logic will call:
+If you want to use the same deployment to serve both HTTP and ServeHandle traffic, the recommended best practice is to define an internal method that the HTTP handling logic will call:

 .. code-block:: python